Axelrod-Python/Axelrod/README.rst

 A repository with the following goals:

-1. To enable the reproduction of previous IPD research as easily as possible.
+1. To enable the reproduction of previous Iterated Prisoner's Dilemma research as easily as possible.
-2. To produce the de-facto tool for any future IPD research.
+2. To produce the de-facto tool for any future Iterated Prisoner's Dilemma research.
-3. To provide as simple a means as possible for anyone to define and contribute new and original IPD strategies.
+3. To provide as simple a means as possible for anyone to define and contribute new and original Iterated Prisoner's Dilemma strategies.

 **Please contribute strategies via pull request (or just get in touch with us).**